carbonplan/sai-downscaling/docs/reference/cli.md

   --force
 ```

 The matrix is the cartesian product `GCMs × variables × members × scenarios × downscaling methods`.
-The orchestrator automatically deduplicates shared work, and the two methods deduplicate differently:
+The orchestrator deduplicates shared work, and the 2 methods deduplicate differently, as the table
+below sets out.

 | Stage | Deduplicated per | Effect of a second method |
 | --- | --- | --- |